jasonjklim/Census_API/README.md

 ## Column Description (Data Dictionary)
 These are general variable names and its meanings <br>
- Data Dictionary of final data products will show the original variables for Census and calculations if any.
+ * Data Dictionary of final data products will show the original variables for Census and calculations if any.
 Data Dictionary is located in the year folders and it's named **'_dict'** at the end.
+ * If there is a calculation of different fields, then I created 'grouping' file to know which variables from Census API are used and how it is calculated.
+For example, when Age groups are not in Census API and calculate with the summation of different age groups, then "Age_grouping_YYYY.csv" when helps to find out variables and its calculation.

 ET variable name | Original Variable Description
 -- | --
-fips_state | State FIPS CODE
+Fips_State | State FIPS CODE
-fips_place | Place FIPS CODE
+Fips_Place | Place FIPS CODE
-fips_state_place | None
+Fips_State_Place | None
-city_name | City Name
+City_Name | City Name
-st_name | State Name
+St_Name | State Name
 NYU_500_Largest | None
-year | Year of estimate
+Year | Year of estimate
-census_population | Total population from ACS Survey 15 to 44 years | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!15 to 44   years
+Pop_Total | Total population from ACS Survey Per_15to44_years(%) | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!15 to 44   years
-18 years and over | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!18 years   and over
+Per_18_years_and_over(%) | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!18 years   and over
-65 years and over | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!65 years   and over
+Per_65_years_and_over(%) | Estimate!!Percent!!Total population!!SELECTED AGE CATEGORIES!!65 years   and over
-pop_male | Estimate!!Total!!Male
+Pop_Male | Estimate!!Total!!Male
-pop_female | Estimate Total Female
+Pop_Female | Estimate Total Female
-pop_white | Estimate!!Total!!White alone
+Pop_White | Estimate!!Total!!White alone
-pop_black | Estimate!!Total!!Black or African American alone
+Pop_Black | Estimate!!Total!!Black or African American alone
-pop_asian | Estimate!!Total!!Asian alone
+Pop_Asian | Estimate!!Total!!Asian alone
-pop_AIAN | Estimate!!Total!!American Indian and Alaska Native alone
+Pop_AIAN | Estimate!!Total!!American Indian and Alaska Native alone
-pop_NHOPI | Estimate!!Total!!Native Hawaiian and Other Pacific Islander alone
+Pop_NHOPI | Estimate!!Total!!Native Hawaiian and Other Pacific Islander alone
-pop_nonhispanic | Estimate!!Total!!Not Hispanic or Latino
+Pop_Nonhispanic | Estimate!!Total!!Not Hispanic or Latino
-pop_hispanic | Estimate!!Total!!Hispanic or Latino
+Pop_Hispanic | Estimate!!Total!!Hispanic or Latino